edgedb/edgedb/docs/clients/python/api/codegen.rst

 Code Generation
 ===============

-.. py:currentmodule:: edgedb
+.. py:currentmodule:: gel

-The ``edgedb-python`` package exposes a command-line tool to generate typesafe functions from ``*.edgeql`` files, using :py:mod:`dataclasses` for objects primarily.
+The ``gel-python`` package exposes a command-line tool to generate typesafe functions from ``*.edgeql`` files, using :py:mod:`dataclasses` for objects primarily.

 .. code-block:: bash

-  $ edgedb-py
+  $ gel-py

 Or alternatively:

 .. code-block:: bash

-  $ python -m edgedb.codegen
+  $ python -m gel.codegen

 Consider a simple query that lives in a file called ``get_number.edgeql``: